noirotm/flvmeta/README.md

 See the file NEWS for a description of major changes in this release.

-See the file TODO for ideas on how you could help us improve FLVmeta.
+See the file TODO for ideas on how you could help us improve FLVMeta.